FMCorz/moodle-block_xp/README.md

 Todo
 ----

-- Allowing teachers to define the experience points attributed for each action
 - Add settings to customize the design of the levels
 - Handling of course groups in ladder and report
 - Awarding a badge when a student reaches a level (blocked by [MDL-39864](https://tracker.moodle.org/browse/MDL-39864))